iainctduncan/photobot/docs/installation_manual.md

   `$ sudo nano /etc/wpa_supplicant/wpa_supplicant.conf`

-- add in an entry for your wifi and save the file:
+- add in an entry at the bottom of the file for your wifi, with thefollowing format and save the file:

-    `
+    ```
     network={
       ssid="TELUS0001"
       psk="hunter2"
     }
-    `
+    ```

 - restart networking
   ```